 My First Year as a New Truck Driver

-With several million miles under my belt as an experienced truck driver, I still remember after all these years, the worst part of my first year as a truck driver.
+With several million miles under my belt as an experienced truck driver, I still remember after all these years, my first year as a truck driver.

-The worst for me was finding some of the delivery locations and maneuvering the truck into some of the older areas of big U.S. cities with narrow streets and low bridges.
+The worst part of that year for me was finding some of the delivery locations and maneuvering the truck into some of the older areas of big U.S. cities with narrow streets and low bridges.

 Happily, I never peeled the roof off my truck and trailer, but I came pretty damned close upon occasion.
 In those days, there were only maps to rely on, and those maps did NOT show low bridges.
 I found city driving highly stressful.

-Here are 7 things you need to know about and expect from your first year as a new driver.
+Here are 7 things you should know about and some things to expect from your first year as a new driver.

 7 Things To Be Aware of For Your First Year as a Trucker